-This Discipline Policy applies to all permanent City employees in classified service, with the exception of the "Disclosure of Disciplinary information" section below, which applies to all City employees.
-(Please note that this policy and the rights and procedures contained herein do not apply to temporary, probationary employees, unclassified employees, or other employees who are considered "at-will.")
+This Discipline Policy applies to all permanent ORS City employees in classified service.
+(Please note that this policy and the rights and procedures contained herein do not apply to temporary, probationary employees, unclassified employees, or other employees who are considered "atwill.")
 Various aspects of this policy may vary by Memorandum of Agreement (MOA), which will be noted throughout the policy.
 To the extent this policy conflicts with any provision in an applicable MOA, the provisions of the MOA shall prevail.